gradle/gradle/design-docs/repository-transports.md

 - `org.gradle.api.publish.ivy.IvyPublishMultipleRepositoriesIntegTest`
 - `org.gradle.api.publish.maven.MavenPublishHttpIntegTest`

+## All repository transports support using `sha1` resources to avoid downloads

+Currently only the HTTP transports support using for a `.sha1` resource.

 ## Support 'scp' scheme for ivy and maven repository URL

 ## Use public key authentication when accessing sftp/scp/https repository